Uran198/configs/README.md

 * Run 'install-script.sh'.
 * Setup ssh for Github, use ssh-agent to access keys with password.
 Keys should be passphrase protected.
+* To open terminal maximized run `exo-preferred-applications` and change TerminalEmulator to `/usr/bin/xfce4-terminal --maximize`

 To Make Touchpad toggle work
 ----------------------------